 Background to a Double Whammy

-NOTE: These by-elections were delayed due to the Coronavirus pandemic, and have now been further delayed until the 4th of March 2021.
+NOTE: These by-elections were delayed until November 2020 due to the Coronavirus pandemic, and then further delayed until the 4th of March 2021.

 Coming up on the 19th of November 4th of March, we have a double-whammy of North Lanarkshire by-elections.
 One of these, in Thorniewood, follows the election of SNP councillor Stephen Bonnar as MP for Coatbridge, Chryston and Bellshill.
 Bonnar was himself first elected at a by-election in 2015 following a party colleague having made the same councillor to MP transition.
 The other is in Fortissat, where SNP-turned-Independent councillor Tommy Cochrane has resigned, having first been elected in 2012 before leaving the party in 2018.

 Since 2017 North Lanarkshire Council, which has 21 wards, has had three by-elections.
 These will be the fourth and fifth.
 They won’t however be the fourth and fifth wards to see by-elections – incredibly, both have already had a by-election!
 North Lanarkshire loves a by-election so it does, but it can’t be having with Cumbernauld or Airdrie, it just needs to re-tread the same south of the M8 ground.